Danny McBride Identifies Where ‘Halloween’ Went Off The Rails

 On an Anchor Bay DVD commentary for the original film, Carpenter added that the whole back story for Michael was born out of a heavy night of drinking to overcome the “stuck” position he was in on the script for Halloween II, which he never really wanted to make — at least as a Michael Myers film.

-The fact that Carpenter and producer Debra Hill shifted gears after II‘s fiery conclusion and told a new horror story set in the Halloween universe is evidence of this preference that Carpenter had for keeping his creation interesting.
+The fact that Carpenter and producer Debra Hill shifted gears after Halloween II‘s fiery conclusion and told a new horror story set in the Halloween universe is evidence of this preference that Carpenter had for keeping his creation interesting.

 Danny McBride on bringing the Halloween franchise back to basics https://t.co/1O6g5zanhg pic.twitter.com/Bia7sBlJge